vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/12_TILAK_AND_THE_CONGRESS_II.md

-only by the Law Courts* of Bengal but also by Lord Morley, what right had the Moderates to shut out an important and law-abiding section of Indian poli- ticians from the Congress ?
+only by the Law Courts* of Bengal but also by Lord Morley, what right had the Moderates to shut out an important and law-abiding section of Indian poli###ticians from the Congress ?
 Mr. Tilak has been often blamed for " coquetting with the views of the Bengal School of Extremist politicians " — these are Mr. Gokhale's words — but though four